Palaeoloxodon mnaidriensis

-Palaeoloxodon mnaidriensis is an extinct species of dwarf elephant belonging to the genus Palaeoloxodon, native to Malta and possibly Sicily (depending on what remains are included in the species) during the Middle Pleistocene and Late Pleistocene.
+Palaeoloxodon mnaidriensis is an extinct species of dwarf elephant belonging to the genus Palaeoloxodon, with remains attributed to the species from both Malta and Sicily during the Middle Pleistocene and Late Pleistocene.
 It is derived from the European mainland straight-tusked elephant (Palaeoloxodon antiquus).
+There is confusion about what remains should be attributed to the species, with a number of authors arguing that the Sicilian remains should be treated as a separate species.

 Taxonomy and evolution

 Palaeoloxodon mnaidriensis was first named in 1874 based on material from Mnaidra gap in Malta by Andrew Leith Adams in 1874 as Elephas mnaidriensis.
 The lectotype of the species is the molar tooth NHM 44304, from Mnaidra gap.
 The species continued to be treated as a species of Elephas by later authors (who sometimes synonymised it with the species "Elephas melitensis" previously named from Maltese material) until a 1942 posthumous publication by Henry Fairfield Osborn, which considered it a member of the genus Palaeoloxodon.
 Later 20th century authors again considered the species a member of the genus Elephas, but by the 2000s its placement as a member of the genus Palaeoloxodon was generally accepted.

+Map of the land bridge between Sicily and Malta formed during glaciation induced episodes of low sea level, as exhibited in the Last Glacial Maximum.

 The temporal range of dwarf elephant material on Malta, including that of P. mnaidriensis, is poorly constrained, though almost certainly sometime during the Middle Pleistocene or Late Pleistocene.
 The evolutionary history of P. mnaidriensis on Malta is unclear, and it is possible that not all remains attributed to P. mnaidriensis on the island belong to the same species, with the species possibly being a wastebin to which all moderately dwarfed Sicilian-Maltese dwarf elephants have been attributed, with at least some molar teeth attributed to P. mnaidriensis from Għar Dalam cave on Malta having been found to be morphologically distinct from material attributed to P. mnaidriensis at other Maltese sites.
 Regardless of true relationships, all remains attributed to P. mnaidriensis are thought to ultimately descend from the continental European straight-tusked elephant (Palaeoloxodon antiquus), with the ancestors of the elephants first dispersing from southern Italy to Sicily and then from Sicily to Malta, with the distance between Sicily and Malta being greatly reduced during glacial periods due to the presence of a submarine plateau between Sicily and Malta that was exposed as dry land due to glacier-induced sea level lowering.